ritikaj23/java-database-capstone/schema-design.md

   -- References the patient for this appointment.
 - `appointment_time`: DATETIME, NOT NULL
   -- Date and time of the appointment, required.
-- `status`: ENUM('Scheduled', 'Completed', 'Cancelled'), NOT NULL, DEFAULT 'Scheduled'
+- `status`: INT, NOT NULL, DEFAULT 0
-  -- Appointment status, using ENUM for readability and validation.
+  -- Appointment status (0 = Scheduled, 1 = Completed, 2 = Cancelled), aligns with JPA model.
 - `duration`: INT, NOT NULL, DEFAULT 60
   -- Duration in minutes (default 1 hour).

--- Constraint: To prevent overlapping appointments, a check constraint or application logic should ensure that `appointment_time` and `duration` don’t overlap for the same `doctor_id`.
+-- Constraint: To prevent overlapping appointments, application logic should ensure that `appointment_time` and `duration` don’t overlap for the same `doctor_id`.
 -- On delete: If a patient or doctor is deleted, appointments should be cancelled (application logic) rather than cascading delete, to retain history.

 ### Table: admins